Proposed Int. No. 812-A

 Heat-related emergency.
 The term “heat-related emergency” has the same meaning as set forth in section 30-116.

 c.
 Wellness check requirements.
-A wellness check conducted pursuant to the protocol developed pursuant to subdivision b of this section shall include a set of questions developed by the department to gauge an older adult’s well-being, a determination and report by the individual conducting such check to the department of the apparent well-being of the older adult, and a report on the conditions in such older adult’s place of residence, including the temperature in such residence, apparent presence and functionality of heating or cooling devices or equipment, and any concerns or signs of distress in relation to the well-being of such older adult as identified by the individual conducting such check.
+A wellness check shall include a set of questions developed by the department to gauge an older adult’s well-being, a written determination of the apparent well-being of such older adult, and a report on the conditions in such older adult’s place of residence, including the temperature in such residence to the extent determinable, the presence and functionality of heating or cooling devices or equipment, the availability of food and water, an assessment of the older adult’s ability to leave the home unassisted if needed, and any identified concerns or signs of distress in relation to the well-being of such older adult.
+While conducting the wellness check, the department shall provide an older adult with relevant information about safety during a cold weather alert, extreme heat warning, or heat-related emergency.

 CP